ux/parse-migrator/README.md

 <a href="https://www.stackmob.com/parse/">&larr; Back to Migrate from Parse</a> | Visit the <a href="https://github.com/stackmob/stackmob-parse-migrator">Open Source GitHub Repo for stackmob-parse-migrator</a>

+# What is this?

-A simple python script to add exported Parse data to StackMob
+A simple python script to add exported Parse zipped json data to StackMob.

+By running this python script against the Parse json export files, your schemas will automatically be created in StackMob, and your data will be populated to the datastores.
+Subobjects are created with their own schemas so that they have their own collection - this is a StackMob implementation of relationships where we don't store subobjects within objects.
+We store references to subojects by id and do a pseudo "join" on them to return it to you.

+After you run this script, your schemas and data should be in StackMob and you can then <a href="https://developer.stackmob.com/tutorials">get started with the SDKs!</a>

 # Setup

 * Install pip (`brew install python` works on mac)
 * `pip install stackmob-parse-migrator` or clone this repo
 * Create an app on [StackMob](https://www.stackmob.com)